How to Secure a Permit for Havasu Falls in 2024

 5. If you see an opening you want, act quickly!

-Keep trying to get a Havasu Falls permit even when they are sold out. → Please refer to, “What Should You Do When You Don’t Get a Permit for Havasu Falls?”
+6. Keep trying to get a Havasu Falls permit even when they are sold out.

-Here is what you need to do to keep your adventure alive:
+Here is some things you can do to get your adventure to Havasu Falls alive:

 1. Keep checking the cancellation/transfer list